OmniVirt/OmniVirtAR-iOS-Example/README.md

     }
     ```

-2. Build and run the project.
-Then open Safari and enter a URL to your ad unit.
-For example, if your application ID is 12345 and your ad unit ID is 25, your URL would be something like this: `omnivirt-12345://adunit?id=25`.
-When you enter this URL into Safari and hit the enter button, it will navigate you to your app and launch the AR ad unit automatically.
+2. To test it, open a web browser on your mobile and enter a URL to your ad unit.
+For example, if your application ID is `12345` and your ad unit ID is `25`, your URL would be something like this: `omnivirt-12345://adunit?id=25`.
+When you enter this URL and hit the go button, it will navigate you to your app and the SDK will start your AR ad automatically.

-### **Launch an AR ad unit from within your app**

-1. Declare an ad object.

-    ```swift
-    class ViewController: UIViewController {

-        var adView = OVARVirtualObjectAdInterstitial!

-        ...

-    }
-    ```

-3. Initialize the ad objet with `virtualObjectID` and load the ad.
-Example below loads the ad at the time a button is clicked.
-You can get the value of `virtualObjectID` from OmniVirt Ad Campaign Platform.

-4. To display ad, pass the completion code block to the load function and call the `present` function.
-Example below shows the ad right after the load finishes.

-    ```swift
-    @IBAction func onButtonTouchUpInside(_ sender: Any) {
-        adView = OVARVirtualObjectAdInterstitial()
-        adView.virtualObjectID = 26
-        adView.load(completion: {[weak self] () in
-            if let strongSelf = self {
-                strongSelf.button.hideLoading()
-                strongSelf.adView.present(fromRootViewController: strongSelf)
-            }
-        })
-    }
-    ```

 ## Questions?